 Dermatologists are great diagnosticians.
 They are skilled at making people look good and therefore feel good.
 Their research into mechanisms have been outstanding.
 Few, however have contributed to public health and they are not perceived as among the leaders on the needs in the developing world where low technology, sustainability and low cost solutions are desperately needed.

-The International Society of Dermatology has served this purpose for more than half a century and as its Honorary President I am pleased to be Chairman of its task force Skin Care for All: Community Dermatology.
+The International Society of Dermatology has served this purpose for more than half a century and as its Honorary President I am pleased in 2011 to be appointed Chairman of its task force Skin Care for All: Community Dermatology and to share the role of Chairperson with Claire Fuller from 2016.
 I seek to use the language of public health and to show that we are notably good at it.